 How to Join Us

-If you would like to join the society for one of our future productions please fill in the form on our contact page.
-A short singing audition to join is required.
-The annual subscription to be part of the society is £30 per year for adults with reduced rates for juniors and kids.
+If you would like to join the society for our 2020 production please fill in the form on our contact page.
+A short singing audition to join is required in September 2019.
+The annual subscription to be part of the society is currently £30 per year for adults with reduced rates for juniors and kids.
 We also require your contribution towards the rehearsal rooms and costume fees.
-We usually rehearse on Monday and Tuesday evenings with extra rehearsals on Sunday.
+We usually rehearse on Monday and Tuesday evenings with some extra rehearsals on Sundays.